The Ratification Process

 - Handlers are open to feedback from evaluators.

-In an individual afternoon session, handlers with dogs or cats will participate in a series of temperament tests that replicate what might happen on a pet therapy visit.
-The temperament testing will take approximately 15 minutes per team, with only team in the room at a time.
+In an individual afternoon session, handlers with dogs or cats will participate in a series of temperament scenarios that replicate what might happen on a pet therapy visit.
+The temperament scenarios will take approximately 15 minutes per team, with only team in the room at a time.
 Evaluators look for:

 - Pets are calm and confident being handled by strangers.